|Project by devann||posted 01-15-2011 08:57 AM||3186 views||1 time favorited||2 comments|

 Anybody that’s used the Kreg jig this way please let me know how it’s holding up.

 p.s.
-I also used the Kreg jig to fasten the seat to the strechers so no fasteners are showing anywhere except for the lag screws at the leg connection.
+For these projects I also used the Kreg jig to fasten the seat to the stretchers so no fasteners are showing anywhere except for the lag screws at the leg connection.
+I typically simply screw to seats to the stretchers from the top side.

 -- Darrell, making more sawdust than I know what to do with